DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/README.md

 I have failed to reach the data in the MQTT server for many times, and all caused by a same problem -- I did not input the right path, which is really easy to be ignored.
 So the next time I do the same task, I will check the path firstly to make sure that I have input the right one.

 # Potential function:
+## communication between arduino and esp8266 through IIC
-I have set up the communication between arduino uno and esp8266, which can send some text(for example: I sent 'delay1').
+I have set up the communication between arduino uno and esp8266 through serial port, which can send some text(for example: I sent 'delay1').
 ![WechatIMG16](https://github.com/DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/assets/100694831/d67021fd-d9c3-4020-a7ec-64df264a3034)
 ![serial_communication](https://github.com/DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/assets/100694831/9ce7886a-47e5-4745-8f8f-caf3df6e8eaa)
-So I think I can send data of plant from esp8266 to arduino and then develop some more interesting interactions based on those data.
+But it is not appropriate to use serial port to communicate in this project because I don't really know which pins are available to be set up as software serial.
+So it is necessary to build up IIC communication between these two controller.
+After doing that I can send data of plant from esp8266 to arduino and then develop some more interesting interactions based on those data.

+## OLED DISPLAY
+There is no screen to show information on the esp8266 and arduino, so it is necessary to add screen on these controller to let user know what is going on.
+I have make the screen to display some text on the arduino, in the next step I will combine it into the whole project to display some information including temperature, humidity and moisture.